ZacharyGeurts/AMOURANTHRTX/README.md

 I am now a stickler for OMP parallelization and memory safety with C++20 and the advent of AI coding.

 ## Built on AMOURANTH RTX.
-A ground up RTX engine for developers.
+A ground up SDL3 and Vulkan with RTX engine.
 RTX 3060 Ti and higher, RX 6800 and up.

-**Platform**: Currently Linux-only  with implementations for Windows
+**Platform**: Currently Linux-only with toolchain work being implemented SDK style.
 If you have a problem or need assistance please open an issue here on github.

 Modular design.
 Modify with your favorite AI coding program.